Tide vs Starling: comparing business bank accounts

 |Free ATM withdrawals abroad||No, £1 each||Unlimited|

-Both Tide and Starling offer free card transactions when spending in the UK, as well as a contactless card limit of £45.
-You can also withdraw cash at ATMs with Starling and Tide.
+Both Tide and Starling offer free card transactions when spending in the UK, and they both offer a contactless card limit of £100.
+You can also withdraw cash at ATMs with Starling and Tide: Tide charges £1 per withdrawal, and Starling has no charge.

 You can also enjoy free international spending with no limits with your Starling card.
 Like Tide, the Mastercard exchange rate will also apply with no extra fees.
 If you use a foreign ATM to take out cash, then there is also no withdrawal fee.